iotaledger/integration-services/api/usage-ssi-bridge.md

 `POST /create`

 Create a new decentralized digital identity (DID).
-It will be signed and published to the Tangle!
-A digital identity can represent a device, person or even an organization.
-It is recommended to securely (encrypt) store the privateAuthKey locally, since it won’t be stored on the API side.
+Identity DID document is signed and published to the ledger (IOTA Tangle).
+A digital identity can represent an individual, an organization or an object.
+The privateAuthKey controlling the identity is returned.
+It is recommended to securely (encrypt) store the privateAuthKey locally, since it is not stored on the APIs Bridge.

 _Body:_